-Project: App bringing joy to the packing experience
+Project: App simplifying and invigorating the packing experience

 Role: UX and UI Design

 Create an app that benefits frequent flyers and holidaymakers alike.
 How does the product make packing an easier and more enjoyable experience for two diverse groups with differing needs?

 A friendly astronaut to guide users through the onboarding process